forlilab/autopath/README.md

 	- JSON-driven staged minimization, heating, and MD (NVT/NPT)
 	- Component-wise restraints using MDAnalysis selections.

-	An example template can be found at `autopath/data/equilibration_lig_prot_memb.json`
+	A detailed example of how to assemble and equilibrate a protein-ligand system can be found at `autopath/examples/01_Build_and_Equilibrate`

 3. **🎯 Steered MD (sMD)**
 	- Forward/backward pulling protocols